AxlPena/DDR_A3_SCORE_OCR/README.md

 4. Select desired image to scan from within the popup window.

+6. Select whether you will be scanning A3 or Grand Prix gameplay

 5. Enter your player name and enjoy the data capture.

 6. Your data is saved in _Scores.csv_.

 ## Please use for Recreational Purposes only.